About Data Science and Society

 If you have any questions, or would like to get involved, please email the Steering Committee at DSSCommittee@vassar.edu.
 You’re also welcome to contact individual members of the Steering Committee.

-If you are a Vassar student interested in learning more about DSS, please check out our Useful Information for Students page, sign up for the DSS mailing list, and don’t hesitate to reach out to members of the Steering Committee if you want to learn more.
+If you are a Vassar student interested in learning more about DSS, please check out our Useful Information for Students page, sign up for the DSS mailing list, and don’t hesitate to reach out to members of the Steering Committee to learn more.

 Ming AnMathematics and Statistics (Executive Committee Member)